Healthy Homes Assessment Naenae

 Home Assessments Naenae for Rental Properties

-There are a myriad of concerns to check during an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns you should look for when conducting an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
-For expert assistance, get in touch today and book your rental properties house evaluation.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling could be significant for property managers and landlords.
+For specialist assistance, get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties